Showing posts with label Chinese Stories. Show all posts

 The Legend of Hua Mulan

-Hua Mulan is one of China’s most iconic heroines—a symbol of courage, loyalty, and love for family.
-Her story, passed down for centuries, continues to inspire people around the world, proving that true strength knows no gender.
+Hua Mulan is one of China’s most iconic heroines, a symbol of courage, loyalty, and love for family.
+Her story has been passed down for centuries and continues to inspire people around the world.
+She proved that true strength has nothing to do with gender and everything to do with heart.

 Hua Mulan